What Does A Plant And Animal Cell Have In Common

 Nucleus

 The nucleus is often referred to as the control center of the cell.
 It is a membrane-bound organelle that houses the cell's genetic material, DNA (deoxyribonucleic acid).
 The nucleus manages cell growth, metabolism, and reproduction.
 Within the nucleus, DNA is organized into structures called chromosomes, which contain the instructions for synthesizing proteins.
-The nucleus is surrounded by a double membrane called the nuclear envelope, which has pores that allow for the transport of molecules between the nucleus and the cytoplasm.
+That said, the nucleus is surrounded by a double membrane called the nuclear envelope, which has pores that allow for the transport of molecules between the nucleus and the cytoplasm.
 The nucleolus, a structure within the nucleus, is responsible for producing ribosomes.

 Cytoplasm

 The cytoplasm is the gel-like substance that fills the cell, providing a medium for the cell's organelles to reside and function.
 It is composed of water, salts, and various organic molecules.
-The cytoplasm is the site of many biochemical reactions, including glycolysis, the first stage of cellular respiration.
+Also, the cytoplasm is the site of many biochemical reactions, including glycolysis, the first stage of cellular respiration.
 It also facilitates the transport of substances within the cell.
 The cytoskeleton, a network of protein fibers, is found within the cytoplasm and provides structural support, helps in cell movement, and plays a role in cell division.

 Mitochondria